5 CRO myths you should know about – and tips to do it right

 It’s simple: demonstrate the effects of your experiments.

-Without the support of your management, your CRO strategy will fail.
+Without the support of management, your CRO strategy will fail.

-Make a business case for your AB-testing.
+Make a business case for AB-testing.
 By showing real numbers.
-Do not just talk about an increase in conversion percentage and decrease of bounce rates.
+Do not just talk about an increase in conversion percentages.
 Your boss will show no interest.

-Instead, show them that an increase of 10% in conversions in one year, will result in 100.000 euros more in sales and about 20.000 euros more in profits.
+Instead, show them that an increase of 10% in conversions in one year, could result in 100.000 euros more in sales and about 20.000 euros more in profits.

 I bet your boss will grant you the budget you need for a conversion optimization strategy.

-Not convinced this kind of results is possible?
+Not convinced this kind of result is possible?

-Read how we managed to boost Yoast’s revenue with 118% in a year’s time
+Discover how we boosted Yoast’s revenue with 118% in a year’s time

 Don’t miss a single tip